Specification-Guided Repair of Arithmetic Errors in Dafny Programs using LLMs: Related Work

 \paragraph{\bf Automated Program Repair.}

-Automated Program Repair is a field that aims to enhance software development by automatically fixing program bugs~\cite{le_goues_automatic_2021,roychoudhury_automated_2019}.
+Automated Program Repair aims to enhance software development by automatically fixing program bugs~\cite{le_goues_automated_2019,le_goues_automatic_2021}, significantly reducing the time and effort required to debug and test software.
 The process involves identifying failure causes, generating patch candidates, and evaluating modifications to ensure the program passes all tests without introducing new bugs.
 Key steps include taking a buggy program and a test suite, locating the bug, generating potential patches, and validating them against the test suite.

 Three main approaches to APR~\cite{le_goues_automated_2019} are: \begin{itemize} \item \textbf{Heuristic Repair}: This employs a generate-and-test approach where patch candidates are created and validated based on the number of passing tests.
-Genetic Program Repair (GenProg)~\cite{weimer_automatic_2010,le_goues_genprog_2012} is a notable example that uses a fitness function to evaluate program variants; \item \textbf{Constraint-based Repair}: This approach constructs repair constraints that the patch must satisfy.
-Semfix~\cite{nguyen_semfix_2013} is an example tool that modifies faulty statements until the program passes all defined tests, using fault localization and program synthesis to derive and solve repair constraints; \item \textbf{Learning-based Repair}: This method uses machine learning to train models on large datasets to generate patches automatically, primarily to focus on realism, like aligning with the structure of existing code~\cite{xia_less_2022}.
-Overall, APR significantly reduces the time and effort required to debug and test software. \end{itemize}
+Genetic Program Repair (GenProg)~\cite{le_goues_genprog_2012} is a notable example that uses a fitness function to evaluate program variants; \item \textbf{Constraint-based Repair}: This approach constructs repair constraints that the patch must satisfy.
+Semfix~\cite{nguyen_semfix_2013} is an example tool that, using symbolic execution, constraint solving, and program synthesis to generate repairs, modifies faulty statements until the program passes all defined tests; \item \textbf{Learning-based Repair}: This method uses machine learning models trained on large datasets to generate patches automatically.
+The focus is often on producing realistic repairs that align with the structure and style of existing code~\cite{xia_less_2022}. \end{itemize}

 \paragraph{\bf Advanced Fault Localization Techniques.}